 - We investigate cases of potential misuse of market power.

 - We enforce the law on misuse of market power and take court action against businesses that break the law.

 - We don’t intervene in or resolve disputes between businesses.

 Market power is a business’s ability to insulate itself from competition.

 A business with market power has more freedom to act without needing to worry how competitors, suppliers or customers will react.
 For example, it may be able to raise prices or lower quality without having to worry about losing customers.
-A market can have more than one business with substantial market power.

 - the number and size of businesses in that market

 - how easy it is to set up a competing business in that market